philc/book-notes/psychology/deep work - cal newport.md

 * "I used to focus on lag measures of deep work, such as papers published per year.
 These measures, however, lacked influence on my day-to-day behavior because there was nothing I could do in the short term that could immediately generate a noticeable change to this long-term metric."
-  * Now he focuses on time spent in a state of deep work dedicated toward your wildly important goal.
+  * Now he focuses on time spent in a state of deep work dedicated toward his wildly important goal.
-  * Maybe at work, I should list my founder projects, and track how many hours I spend per day on them.
-Could I achieve a target of 5h a day with my meeting and management load?
 * "For teams, consider a scoreboard of a leading metric for the wildly important goal.
 It will drive them towards that goal and give them the focus, even when other demands vie for their attention."
 * Downtime helps recharge the energy (willpower) needed to work deeply